bingtimren/fitbit-settings-commons/README.md

 ### Using SettingsComponentProps

 `SettingsComponentProps` is the type of the 'props' parameter received by the settings JSX.
-It can be used to type the 'props' parameter in typescript to provide autocomplete and type checking.
+It can be used in TSX to type the 'props' parameter in typescript to provide autocomplete and type checking.

 ```tsx
 function SettingsPage(props: SettingsComponentProps) {